Company Interview Guide

 Does Snowflake test coding beyond SQL?+

 Some rounds include Python, especially for pipeline logic, data quality checks, or Snowpark (Snowflake's DataFrame API).
-Java and Scala are also accepted.
+For core engine teams, Java and C++ are common.
 The emphasis varies by team.

 What level are most Snowflake DE hires?+

-Snowflake hires at all levels.
-Most external hires come in as Senior (L5) or Staff (L6).
-The interview difficulty at L6+ includes deep architecture discussions and the ability to drive technical decisions across teams.
+Snowflake hires from SDE I (new grad) through Staff+.
+Most external hires come in as Senior or Staff.
+The interview difficulty at Staff+ includes deep architecture discussions and the ability to drive technical decisions across teams.

 Prepare at Snowflake Interview Difficulty

-Snowflake DE interviews test deep SQL knowledge and cloud warehouse architecture.
-Practice problems that test optimization without indexes.
+Snowflake DE interviews test deep SQL knowledge, database engine internals, and cloud warehouse architecture.
+Practice problems that require optimization without indexes and reasoning about micro-partition behavior.

 Practice Snowflake-Level SQL